NiRuaG/BamazonDB/README.md

 ## Customer Interface (`bamazonCustomer.js`)
-1. Customer is presented with a list of products that are in stock, including their ID #s & price.
+1. Customer is presented with a table of products that are in stock, including ID#s & prices.
 1. Customer inputs a **product ID** and a **quantity**.
-1. With valid input, database will update stock quantity and add to the products sales value.
+1. With valid input, database will deplete stock quantity and add to the products sales value.
-1. If order can be fulfilled, message will be displayed with the order's full cost.
+1. If order can be fulfilled, message will be displayed with the order's total cost.

 ## Manager Interface (`bamazonManager.js`)